SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 Proteins, when unfolded, is a long chain of amino acids.
 When they are folded in different configurations, you get a working protean.

-Different folds result in different
+Different folds result in differenta functions

 "The Protean Folding Problem" => can we find the fold of the protean just by the unfolded amino acids?